Perforene

 In March 2013, Lockheed Martin announced that it was developing a family of membranes made from graphene, under the trademark Perforene.

-The most promising application is seawater desalination.
-With holes as small as one nanometer in diameter, the membranes would trap sodium, chlorine and other ions, while allowing water molecules to pass through easily.Performance expectations (relative to the use of reverse osmosis membranes) include:
+The most promising application was seawater desalination.
+With holes, claimed as small as one nanometer in diameter, the membranes were supposed to stop sodium, chloride and other ions, while allowing water molecules to pass through easily.
+Performance expectations, relative to the use of reverse osmosis membranes, were optimist: